Prenuptial Agreements: Is It REALLY Important or Just a Show?

 Prenuptial agreements can also help navigate divorce laws specific to each state, addressing issues arising from community property or non-community property statutes.

-Limitations Of A Prenuptial Agreement
+Limitations of a Prenuptial Agreement

 In cases where a prenup oversteps legal boundaries, a judge may disregard specific clauses while focusing on allowable provisions.

-Cost Of A Prenup
+Cost of a Prenup

 The cost of a prenuptial agreement can range from $2,000 to $6,000 per individual, depending on the law firm.
 While some states permit self-drafted prenups, they may not hold up in court without legal expertise.

-Whether a prenup becomes a public record depends on the situation.
-Many couples opt to keep it private due to the personal nature of the information it contains.
 However, in certain circumstances, making the prenup public can protect one spouse from the other’s debts accrued during the marriage.
 State-specific divorce laws may influence this decision, but marriage and divorce records are typically public.
-Regardless of confidentiality, it’s advisable to store the agreement securely, such as in a safe deposit box, with other important documents.

 Read Also: